objcio/articles/2014-12-08-editorial.md

 We'd love for you to never need all of this — but since that's not going to happen, we at least hope you'll enjoy these articles! :-)

-Best from a wintery Berlin,
+Best from a wintry Berlin,

 Chris, Daniel, and Florian.